What You Need To Know About Melanoma

 Another thing you might not know: For the past 30 years, rates of melanoma have been rising, and it’s one of the most common cancers among young women.
 The good news is that most cases of melanoma — up to 90% of them, research suggests — are preventable.
 And like all skin cancers, melanoma is treatable, especially when it’s caught early.

-The American Academy of Dermatology has designated the first Monday in May as Melanoma Monday in order to raise awareness of this particularly deadly form of skin cancer.

-Ahead, we cover what you need to know (but might not realize) about this potentially serious disease.
+Ahead, we cover what you need to know (but might not realise) about this potentially serious disease.

 This story was originally published April 26, 2016.